 Let's make this incredibly easy recipe, shall we?!

-STEP 1: Let us start with the tempering.
-Heat ghee in a frying pan on medium heat.
+STEP 1 - Temper the spices: Heat ghee in a frying pan on medium heat.
 Once the ghee melts, add the cumin and mustard seeds.
-Wait till the cumin turn dark brown and the mustard seeds start to splutter.
+Wait till the cumin turns dark brown and the mustard seeds start to splutter.
 Add the asafoetida and green chilies (if using).
-Mix.
+Stir fry for a minute.

-Add salt.
+STEP 2 - Cook the tomatoes: Now add the chopped tomatoes and salt.
 Mix well.
 Bring it to a boil.
 Turn the heat to medium-low and cook the tomatoes for 4-5 minutes or until they are mushy.
+Add the paprika (or red chili powder), if using.
+Mix well.

-STEP 3: Turn off the heat and transfer to a bowl.
+STEP 3 - Make the raitha: Turn off the heat and transfer to a bowl.
 Allow it to cool.
 Now add in the yogurt.
 Mix well.

-Add the garnishes as per choice (totally optional): chopped coriander leaves; green chilies; roasted cumin powder.
+Add the garnishes as per choice (totally optional): finely chopped coriander leaves; chopped green chilies; roasted cumin powder.

-That's it!
-Done!
+That's it, this quick and easy tomato raitha is ready!
 I did tell you it is an easy recipe, did I not?!

 Have you made this recipe?
 What garnishes have you used?
 Do let me know in the comments below.
 Would love to hear from you!